-35 promising young individuals from S’pore in Forbes’ 30 under 30 Asia list
+35 promising young individuals from S’pore on Forbes 30 Under 30 Asia list

 There are 30 entries selected for each of the 10 categories: The arts (art and style, food and drink); entertainment and sports; finance and venture capital; media, marketing and advertising; retail and e-commerce; enterprise technology; industry, manufacturing and energy; healthcare and science; social impact; and consumer technology.

-Singapore’s 35 representatives include 11 people who are not citizens but who are based here.
+The Republic’s 35 representatives include 11 people who are not citizens, but who are based here.

-The Singaporeans include sprint queen Veronica Shanti Pereira, 27, Rakuten Ventures senior associate Regina Ho, 29, and GetGo co-founder Johnson Lim, 29.
+The 24 Singaporeans include sprint queen Shanti Pereira, Rakuten Ventures senior associate Regina Ho and GetGo co-founder Johnson Lim.

-The founders of three enterprise technology companies also made the list, including Mr Benjamin Long and Mr Kristoffer Jacek Soh, both 26 and co-founders of Beep.
+The founders of three enterprise technology companies also made the list, including Mr Benjamin Long and Mr Kristoffer Jacek Soh, both co-founders of Beep.

-Among the others Singaporeans listed are Mr Nigel Giam, 29, co-founder of digital marketing agency Corsiva Lab; Mr Kit Yong, 29, founder of agriculture tech start-up Forte Biotech; and Mr Evan Heng, 26, founder of tuition centre chain Zenith Learning Group.
+Among the other Singaporeans listed are Mr Nigel Giam, co-founder of digital marketing agency Corsiva Lab; Mr Kit Yong, founder of agriculture tech start-up Forte Biotech; and Mr Evan Heng, founder of tuition centre chain Zenith Learning Group.

-Zenith Learning Group offers tuition services to students aged seven to 18 through its two brands: Zenith Education Studio (JC/Secondary School) and Zenith Academy (Primary School).
+Zenith Learning Group offers tuition services to students aged seven to 18 through its two brands: Zenith Education Studio (secondary school/junior college) and Zenith Academy (primary school).

-The company, which was founded in 2019, has also ventured into education technology by building an e-learning application called Zendora that allows primary school students to learn English, Mathematics and Science.
+The company, which was founded in 2019, has also ventured into education technology by building an e-learning application called Zendora that allows primary school pupils to learn English, mathematics and science.

 Zenith raised US$1.4 million (S$1.88 million) in a funding round in July 2023 led by investment firm Trihill Capital and East Ventures.